EnergySystemsModellingLab/MUSE_OS/docs/installation/pipx-based.rst

 Launching a terminal
 ~~~~~~~~~~~~~~~~~~~~

 All operating systems have a Terminal application that let you run commands.
 You will need to use it extensively when using MUSE, so we strongly suggest you get familiar with it.
-For now, let us just figure out how to launch one:
+For now, let's just figure out how to launch one:

 - **Linux**: Depending on the distribution, you might have a shortcut in your tasks bar already or it should be easily found in the menu.
 Look for ``Console`` or ``Terminal`` to lunch the application.
 - **MacOS**: Press ``Super key + Space`` to open the search box.
 There, type ``Terminal`` and press ``Enter``.